xemantic/claudine/hackathon.md

 - conducting personal research (legal advice, flight booking - pricing simulation, food orders, etc.)
 - generate higher quality code (complete flawless, tested software products)
 - automate scientific research (science is the next frontier)

+What you are seeing on the screen is Claudine implementing Knowunity AI track of this hackathon.

 ### Detailed explanation of your AI solution